-If things go wrong and a Strata Adjudicator is satisfied the owners corporation is not doing its work satisfactorily, or has failed to comply with an order, or failed to perform one or more of its duties or owes a judgement debt, the Adjudicator may appoint a strata manager.
-Otherwise it is up to the owners whether they employ a strata manager.
+Generally it is up to the owners whether they employ a strata manager, but if things go wrong and a Strata Adjudicator is satisfied the owners corporation is not doing its work satisfactorily, or has failed to comply with an order, or failed to perform one or more of its duties or owes a judgement debt, the Adjudicator may appoint a strata manager.

-(a) the management structure of the scheme is not functioning or is a not functioning satisfactorily; or
+(a) the management structure of the scheme is not functioning or is not functioning satisfactorily; or

 (b) the owners corporation failed to perform one or more of its duties or to comply with an order made under the Act.